ajgifford/keepwatching-doc/pages/manageAccount.md

 - You cannot delete your default profile - set a different default first
 - Ensure you really want to delete the profile as this action is permanent

+**Statistics not loading:**
+- Check your internet connection
+- Refresh the page and try again
+- Some enhanced statistics may take longer to load
+- If issues persist, contact support

+**Preferences not saving:**
+- Ensure you click the "Save" button in the preferences dialog
+- Check your internet connection
+- Email preferences require a verified email address

 ### Getting Help
 If you encounter issues not covered in this guide:
 1. Check the main application help documentation